How to stop sugar sneaking into your child's diet

 And dessert is still a few hours away.

-Even the word "snack" -- once thought of as a healthy, energizing source of calories for children -- can seem like a euphemism for a sugar solution IV these days.
+Even the word "snack" -- once thought of as a healthy, energizing source of calories for children -- can seem like a euphemism for an IV sugar solution these days.

 US dietary guidelines recommend consuming less than 10% of daily calories from added sugars.
 On a 1,500-calorie diet, a level appropriate for moderately active 4- to 8-year-olds, just less than 10% would be about 33 grams of added sugars per day.